openintegrationhub/Data-and-Domain-Models/MasterDataModels/Documents/README.md

 It is of widespread use and based on an extension of the HTTP protocol.
 It however suffers two drawbacks.
 First, it requires an extension in the web server itself, and cannot be built using plain HTTP.
 Second, the protocol and its XML format are both non-trivial and verbose.
-The model presented here attempts to be compatible with it, but also extends it with a wide array of optional features.

 ## CMIS

 Reference: http://docs.oasis-open.org/cmis/CMIS/v1.1/CMIS-v1.1.html

 This standard is used in the "Document Management Industry" to some extend.
 The protocol is based on SOAP and is 335 pages long.
 In other words, small companies might face a challenge due to its scope and complexity.
+Besides the complexity it is one of the few standards that support a wide range of systems and use cases implemented by the enterprise.

+The model presented here attempts to be compatible with it in a simplified version that is designed to be used by rest services.

 # Operations